farrellano/primos-number/README.md

 # primos-number
-primos number is an application written in node js
+primos number is an application written in typescript